Parent Info

 Regatta is the term used for boat racing events.
 These are usually one or two-day events.
 Many volunteers and hours of preparation are required to organize and run a successful regatta.
 Parents are welcome and strongly encouraged to volunteer at these events – you will learn more about the sport and help run the regattas that the athletes train so hard for!

-• Springapalloza, June 18th in North Bay.
-This regatta is one of two qualifying regattas for the Ontario Summer Games team.
-Events will be limited to U16, U14 and Special Olympics categories but some experienced U12 paddlers may also have an opportunity to race.
+• Ontario Summer Games Qualifier, June 27th in Carleton Place.
+Events will be limited to U16, U14 and Special Olympics age groups but some experienced U12 paddlers may also have an opportunity to race.
 Races will be 500 metres.

-• Rideau U16 Regatta, July 17.
-Races will be for U16’s, some High Performance U14’s, Para athletes and Special Olympics athletes
+• U14+/Para/Special O/Masters Regatta, July 19 Races will be for U16’s, some High Performance U14’s, Masters athletes, Para athletes and Special Olympics athletes.
+Location TBD.